hmcts/hwf-staffapp/app/views/guide/index.html.md

 ![sign in image](<%= image_url('Staff_signin.png') %>)

+* Click 'Check benefits' at the top of the page

 * Enter the first 3 letters of the applicant’s last name, date of birth and National Insurance number on this page

 ![start DWP check image](<%= image_url('DWP_startcheck.png') %>)

 If you’re processing an application for a refund of a fee that’s already been paid, then enter the date in ‘Date application made’.
 The benefits checker can check eligibility up to 3 months in the past.

+* **If an applicant started receiving benefits in the last 48 hours** then the benefits checker may not yet have the most up to date information

+####Benefits check results

 **If the National Insurance number is not valid, you’ll see this message:**